smitchell/water-monitoring-azure-example/MonitorStation/README.md

 ```

 ### Create Service Bus namespace
+This uses the resource group created in the parent project README file.
 ```
 az servicebus namespace create --resource-group ${GROUP}  --name ${NAMESPACE}
 ```

-## Create a Service Bus Topic
+## Create a Service Bus Topic for River Observations
-Create a topic for the river observation messages.
+Create a topic for publishing river observation events.
 For this exercise it is called "RiverObservationsTopic".
 ```
 export RIVERS_TOPIC=RiverObservationsTopic
 az servicebus topic create --resource-group ${GROUP} \